 - You are experiencing a financial hardship that prevents you from paying the filing fee, including unexpected medical bills or emergencies.

 The complete details are on the USCIS Fee Waiver web page.
-There’s also a partial fee waiver if your documented annual household income is greater than 150 percent but not more than 200 percent of the Federal Poverty Guidelines at the time you file.
+Additionally, there’s a partial fee waiver if your documented annual household income is greater than 150 percent but not more than 200 percent of the Federal Poverty Guidelines at the time you file.
 If you may qualify, you can learn more about Form I-942, Request for Reduced Fee.

 RECOMMENDED: How to Get U.S. Citizenship at a Reduced Cost